Covid-19: Assam becomes first state to import PPE kits directly from China

 COVID-19: Assam becomes first state to import PPE kits directly from China

-Guwahati, Apr 16: Assam on Wednesday directly imported personal protective equipment (PPE) kits from China to beef up stock of the commodity needed to combat COVID-19.
+Guwahati, Apr 16: Assam on Wednesday directly imported personal protective equipment (PPE) kits from China to beef up the stock of the commodity needed to combat COVID-19.

-"Indian government as well as many countries across the world has been procuring PPE kits from China.
+"Indian government as well as many countries across the world have been procuring PPE kits from China.
 We are the first state government to import the kits directly from China," Assam health minister Himanta Biswa Sarma said after receiving the cargo at the airport.

 Another BIG reason to cheer!— Himanta Biswa Sarma (@himantabiswa) April 15, 2020